andrmayo/pymarc/README.md

 ANSI Common Lisp /
 ```

-A `pymarc.Record` object has a few handy methods like `title` for getting at
+A `pymarc.Record` object has a few handy properties like `title` for getting at
 bits of a bibliographic record, others include: `author`, `isbn`, `subjects`,
 `location`, `notes`, `physicaldescription`, `publisher`, `pubyear`, `issn`,
 `issn_title`.
 But really, to work with MARC data you need to understand the